justLxy/Watermark/python/README.md

 This repository contains the following directories:

 - `/python`: Python implementation of TrustMark for encoding, decoding and removing image watermarks (using PyTorch).
-For more information, see [TrustMark - Python implementation](./python/README.md).
+For information on configuring TrustMark in Python, see [Configuring TrustMark](CONFIG.md).
 - `/js`: Javascript implementation of TrustMark decoding of image watermarks (using ONNX).
-For more information, see [TrustMark - JavaScript implementation](./python/README.md).
+For more information, see [TrustMark - JavaScript implementation](../js/README.md).
 - `/c2pa`: Python example of how to indicate the presence of a TrustMark watermark in a C2PA manifest.
+For more information, see [Using TrustMark with C2PA](../c2pa/README.md).

+Model files (**ckpt** PyTorch file for Python and **onnx** ONNX file for JavaScript) are not packaged in this repository due to their size, but are downloaded upon first use.
+See the code for [URLs and md5 hashes](https://github.com/adobe/trustmark/blob/4ef0dde4abd84d1c6873e7c5024482f849db2c73/python/trustmark/trustmark.py#L30) for a direct download link.

 More information:
-- For answers to common questions, see the [FAQ](FAQ.md).
+- For answers to common questions, see the [FAQ](../FAQ.md).
 - For information on configuring TrustMark in Python, see [Configuring TrustMark](CONFIG.md).

-### Model files

-The PyTorch model file (`ckpt`) ONNX model file are not packaged in this repo due to size, but are downloaded upon first use.
-See the code for [URLs and md5 hashes](https://github.com/adobe/trustmark/blob/4ef0dde4abd84d1c6873e7c5024482f849db2c73/python/trustmark/trustmark.py#L30) for a direct download link.

 ## Installation